mangoodd/mangoodd/README.md

 ## About me

-My name is Yaroslav, I am 24 years old.
-I am programming in Python.
+I am 24 years old.
+I am programming in Python, and it's my passion.

 ### :hammer_and_wrench: Languages and Tools :